charyaburt/CharyaBurt-CDDLL/README.md

-# BAVC-resources
+# CharyaBurt-CDDLL

 This is a GitHub repo for hosting BAVC Preservation’s public workflow and resource documents on GitHub Pages.

-The page is accessible at https://bavc.github.io/bavc-resources/
+The page is accessible at https://github.com/iamdamosuzuki/CharyaBurt-CDDLL

 ## How This Page Was Created: